PKhosravi-CityTech/DepthNet/README.md

 :diamond_shape_with_a_dot_inside: ExCapNet: A Versatile Deep Learning Model for MRI Image Analysis with Applications in Cancer Research.

-The ExCapNet model is a deep learning architecture designed for the detection of extracapsular extension in MRI images.
-This task involves classifying images into one of two categories, indicating the presence or absence of extracapsular extension.
-The model utilizes a convolutional neural network (CNN) to automatically learn relevant features from the input images.
-It consists of several convolutional layers followed by batch normalization, ReLU activation, and max-pooling.
-The learned features are then fed through fully connected layers to make the final prediction.
+The ExCapNet model is a convolutional neural network (CNN) designed for precise prostate cancer extracapsular extension (ECE) detection using MRI images.
+It employs multiple convolutional layers, batch normalization, ReLU activations, and dropout to extract and analyze image features.
+In this critical task, the model classifies images into one of two categories, indicating the presence or absence of ECE (Y_ECE vs. N_ECE).

-The architecture of the ExCapNet model is designed to capture intricate patterns and features from the MRI images that are indicative of extracapsular extension.
-By training on labeled data, the model learns to distinguish between the different classes, enabling it to provide accurate predictions on new, unseen MRI images.
+It's noteworthy that the MRI images used for training and evaluation are labeled with T2 and T3 pathology results, enriching the model's ability to discern between the different classes accurately.
+This combination of architectural design and labeled data empowers ExCapNet to provide precise predictions for new, unseen MRI images.

-This script contains the implementation of the ExCapNet model using PyTorch.
-After defining the architecture, the model is instantiated and ready to be trained and evaluated.
-Adjust the 'num_classes' parameter as needed for your specific classification task.
+This script encompasses the implementation of the ExCapNet model using PyTorch.
+Following the definition of the architecture, the model is instantiated and poised for both training and evaluation, contributing to advancements in the critical field of prostate cancer diagnosis.

 <img src="https://github.com/PKhosravi-CityTech/ExCapNet/blob/main/Images/ExCapNet.png" width="500" />